suwigyarathore/react-best-recipes/README.md

 * Using babel-preset-stage-0 for replacing ugly bind
 * Setup postcss and basscss
 * Apply and adapt tp basscss style gide to our site
+* Setting up linter with ESlint using airbnb standards